 If there is one longstanding event that has been synonymous with bands, it would have to be the South Street competitions.
-There have been whole generations of bands people who have made the journey to Ballarat to participate in competition, and when the bands sections were introduced, they were extremely popular with the crowds.
+There have been whole generations of bands people who have made the journey to Ballarat to participate in the competition, and when the bands’ sections were introduced, they were extremely popular with the crowds.
 Such is the reputation of South Street that the first band contest in 1900 attracted two bands from other colonies.

 Remembering that this was Australia in 1900.
 The separate colonies had contingents over in South Africa for the Boer War, cities and towns were much smaller, transport networks consisted of railways, ships and mostly dirt roads.
 Yet brass bands thrived where they were established due to otherwise limited entertainment.
 Ballarat at the time was lucky to have three!

-While the story of this first South Street contest will focus primarily on the bands and results, there were some other stories to come out of this event and newspaper articles of the day reported on all sorts of angles – reactions from townspeople, travel, and even the voices of local Churches contributed opinion.
+While the story of this first South Street contest will focus primarily on the bands and results, there were some other stories to come out of this event and newspaper articles of the day reported on all sorts of angles – reactions from townspeople, travel, and even the voices of local Churches contributed an opinion.
 Thankfully we can see these early articles through the Trove archive.

 The beginning of South Street:

 The South Street events were famous even before the band sections were added to the program.
 The origins of the competitions can be traced back to 1879 when eight young men, none over the age of seventeen decided to form a debating society (Blackman, 1966).
-The society was very successful in gaining members and funds, and were eventually able to own their own building (Blackman, 1966).
+The society was very successful in gaining members and funds and was eventually able to own their own building (Blackman, 1966).
 However it wasn’t until 1891 when the first debating competition was held, and from this first event, subsequent competitions were held and other sections were added (Royal South Street Society, 1979).

-In terms of music, the early Society started holding Monday night concerts in 1893 where many songs were sung and they audiences were extremely appreciative (Blackman, 1966).
-In 1896 the final concert for the competitions in that year were held in Her Majesty’s Theatre for the first time (a venue bands people know very well) and in 1897 the first choral competitions were held (Blackman, 1966).
+In terms of music, the early Society started holding Monday night concerts in 1893 where many songs were sung and the audiences were extremely appreciative (Blackman, 1966).
+In 1896 the final concert for the competitions in that year was held in Her Majesty’s Theatre for the first time (a venue bands people know very well) and in 1897 the first choral competitions were held (Blackman, 1966).
 A year later solo singing was added as a section and with these new sections, the time period for the competitions was extended and three venues across Ballarat were used (Blackman, 1966).
 In 1899 Alfred Hall brought into use as a dedicated venue because of large and appreciative crowds (Royal South Street Society, 1979).
 And in 1900, the first brass band sections were introduced into the program with immediate success (Royal South Street Society, 1979).

 South Street Society adds bands to the program:

 There was nothing new about having brass bands in Ballarat as they were popular for ceremonial and recreational music.
-Indeed, as Royal South Street Society (1979) has noted:
+Indeed, as the Royal South Street Society (1979) has noted:

 By the 1870’s, bands were features of the Ballarat scene.
 However, it was the German combination known as Baulch’s Band which first brightened the local processions and played at important functions.
 Then came Apps Soldiers’ Hill Band, and a couple of other minor combinations.